The Magic Friend

 "The Magic Friend" is a song by Belgian/Dutch Eurodance band 2 Unlimited.
-It was released in August 1992 by Byte Records as the fourth and final single from their debut album, Get Ready!
+It was released in August 1992 as the fourth and final single from their debut album, Get Ready!
 (1992).
 The UK release once again omitted Ray Slijngaard's rap, which lasted for 16 bars three times through, but did include some of the vocals from Anita Doth, with the "mocking chorus echoes" being abandoned as only Ray's part remains, thus leaving Anita's sole vocals as "disembodied whispers" during the middle eight.
 The single experienced chart success in many European countries, including Finland, where it topped the chart.
 Its accompanying music video was directed by David Betteridge and filmed in Australia.
 The Dutch leading afternoon radio program on national pop outlet Radio 3 FM/Hilversum renamed itself "The Magic Friend", after the single.

 Critical reception

 Larry Flick from Billboard magazine wrote, "One of the more successful techno acts in Europe continues its bid for mainstream club and radio approval along these shores with a cute and NRGetic wriggler.
 The music is a bit harder than previous tracks, though the rap is a little too strained and silly for its own good."
 Kat Stevens of Freaky Trigger noted the track's "tasty ingredients" of "recogniseable pop stars, colourful boshing beats, catchy chorus, silly noises [and] fervoured anticipation."
 Comparing parts of the track to settings on a Yamaha keyboard, she compared the track's main synth sound to the "Brass 1" setting and the "gutteral metallic swinging" to the "Slap Bass" setting.
 James Hamilton from Music Weeks RM Dance Update deemed it as "'Start-Rite' techno for young "wannabe" ravers".
 Tom Doyle from Smash Hits stated that "the insufferable duo return with another ropey techno effort".